 - The Department of General Practice at UCC has launched a postgraduate CPD accredited module in dementia for GPs.
 The first cohort of 22 GPs will be undertaking this blended learning course in September 2017.

-PREPARED PCT workshops - Dementia Care in Primary Care: An Interprofessional Approach
+PREPARED PCT and primary care staff workshops - Dementia Care in Primary Care: An Interprofessional Approach

-- This is a 3 hour accredited dementia workshop designed to be run locally to small groups of PCT and primary care health care professionals across Ireland during 2017 and 2018.
+- This is a 3 hour accredited dementia workshop which will be run locally to small groups of PCT and primary care health care professionals across Ireland during 2017 and 2018.
 The resources include a fully referenced facilitator's guide to running the workshop and a Powerpoint© presentation containing clinical information, case studies and team exercises.
 If you are interested in running a workshop locally, or attending a workshop, please contact the PREPARED team, or the HSE National Dementia Strategy Office on email@example.com.
 Dates and venues for workshops, and booking information are published on this site.

 PREPARED/ICGP GP dementia e-learning modules.